Last Updated on 22/04/2022 by Rashi

 - Michael Kors’ first project was his own mother’s wedding dress at the age of 5.

 - Marilyn Monroe owned a lavish dress encrusted with 6000 rhinestones.

 - Ralph Lauren’s real name was Ralph Lifshitz.

-- Michael Jordon’s father was murdered by a guy wearing Michael Jordon T-shirt.
-Coincidence?
+- The guy who murdered Michael Jordon’s father was wearing Michael Jordon T-shirt.

 - Paul Smith’s every design has a hidden fashion treasure; like a hidden pocket or a different print on the inside pocket etc.

-- Valentino travels everywhere with his 5 favourite pugs.
-I mean I would do that too.
+- Valentino travels everywhere with his 5 favorite pugs.

-- Fashion industry sees an annual revenue of more than $20 billion.
-I wonder how.
+- Fashion industry sees an annual revenue of $760+ billion.